 The traditional use of the fruit is to collect it while it is still green and unripe, as the ripe fruit tends to ferment easily and leads to the formation of several bitter and astringent aromas.
 After collection, the fruits are slowly dried in ovens, which preserves it and removes most of the offending aromas.
 Traditional uses include medicinal teas and soups.

 A modern process has been developed to allow the sweet tasting mogrosides to be extracted from the fruit and leaving behind the bitter and astringent aromas.

-Like stevia, luo han guo can be purchased in powdered form in packets or in larger containers, or as a liquid extract.
-As is can withstand the high temperatures of baking, you can use it in recipes and to sweeten foods.
+Like stevia, monk fruit can be purchased in powdered form in packets or in larger containers, or as a liquid extract.
+It can withstand the high temperatures of baking, so you can use it in recipes and to sweeten foods.